 If you have booked your air travel through Academy Travel we will organise a water taxi transfer from Venice Airport to our hotel.
 Please note that hotel rooms may not be available until early afternoon.
 At 7.00pm, meet Robert Gay in the hotel lobby and walk to a nearby restaurant for a light dinner.
 Overnight Venice (D)

 This morning Robert Gay gives an overview of our three performances in Venice.
-We then visit the Palazzo Ca’ Vendramin Calergi, today the winter Casino of Venice.
-Richard Wagner rented the entire piano nobile of the palace in 1882 and died there in February 1883.
-We visit the small Wagner Museum in the palace before having our welcome lunch at an excellent local restaurant.
+A local guide then takes us on a walking tour of some of the hidden treasures of Venice, close to our hotel.
+We visit hidden courtyards, quiet laneways and atmospheric corners of the oldest parts of the city.
+Private water taxis then take us to the island of Torcello on the northern reaches of the lagoon.
+Here we enjoy a welcome lunch at Locanda Cipriani, one of Venice’s most storied restaurants.
+Adjacent to the restaurant is the ancient mosaiced basilica of Torcello, which we inspect before returning to the hotel by taxi.
 The later afternoon is at leisure before we attend our opening performance at Venice’s historic La Fenice opera house.
 This theatre, which was rebuilt after a malicious fire in 1996, has been at the heart of Italian musical life since it originally opened in 1792, and has seen many notable premieres and legendary performances in its time.
 La Fenice’s production of Puccini’s Madama Butterfly features sets and costumes by Japanese artist Mariko Mori.
-The operawire website described at as is ‘a thrilling production and the perfect antidote for opera goers who chafe at the sentimentality often to be found in Puccini’s works’.
+The operawire website described at as is ‘a thrilling production and the perfect antidote for opera goers who chafe at the sentimentality often to be found in Puccini’s works.
 Overnight Venice (B, L)